 The next-of-kin is normally considered the person responsible for authorizing a cremation.
-In some states this is referred to as the “authorizing agent”.
-For a cremation to go ahead an authorization form or declaration for disposition of cremated remains must be signed by the next-of-kin.
-This is generally referred to as the ‘Cremation Authorization Form’.
+In some states, this is referred to as the “authorizing agent.”
+For a cremation to proceed, the next of kin must sign an authorization form or declaration for the disposition of cremated remains.

-The legal next of kin are the spouse, parents, adult children, siblings, adult grandchildren, nephews or nieces, maternal grandparent, paternal grandparent, adult aunts or uncles, first cousins or any other adult relative in descending order of blood relationship.
+The legal next of kin are the spouse, parents, adult children, siblings, adult grandchildren, nephews or nieces, maternal grandparents, paternal grandparents, adult aunts or uncles, first cousins, or any other adult relative in descending order of blood relationship.

 What is a Permit to cremate?

 Once the death certificate and authorization form have been filed, the county where the cremation is to take place issues a permit allowing the crematory or funeral home to go ahead and cremate the deceased.

 This permit is referred to as a ‘cremation permit’ or a ‘disposition permit.’

 The charge for this cremation permit is often added to the general price for cremation, as is the fee for the death certificate.

 The cost for a cremation permit varies depending on the issuing County but is usually between $10-$40.
 Some counties still do not charge for a cremation permit.
 However, many counties are now inflating their cremation permit fees as the demand for cremation increases.

 How do state and local laws on cremation vary?

 Each state, and even each County, has its own variations on federal cremation regulations.
 There is usually at least a 24-hour waiting period after the death before the deceased can be cremated, but in some states, the law on cremation states that 48 hours must lapse between the death and the cremation.
 The coroner or public health department can override this if there is a public health concern and the body must be immediately disposed of.